SamAGit2/Fraud-Detection-Project/README.md

-Add Day 1 EDA notebook
+Fraud detection project using Python and Jupyter.
+Day 1 EDA notebook